Daman0521/Daman0521/README.md

 # Er.Jiwandeep singh

-Er.Jiwandeep singh ,PCS and alumni of college given very useful tips to us for our 4 year engineering journey.sir told us that Seek out opportunities and seize them.
+Er.Jiwandeep singh ,PCS and alumni of college given very useful tips to us for our 4 year engineering journey.sir told us to seek out opportunities and seize them.
 Engage with long-form content to deepen your knowledge.
 Identify your passion as soon as possible.

 # SSP Rajeshwar singh